 Challenging the Process

 Far too often, we cling to what is familiar, even if what we cling to is known to be inadequate.
-The law of inertia governs most large groups: if it takes effort to change something, nothing will change.
-In Module Seven, you will learn to search out opportunities to change, grow, innovate, and improve.
+The law of inertia governs most large groups: nothing will change if it takes effort to change something.
+In Module Ten, you will learn to search out opportunities to change, grow, innovate, and improve.